 When you put the time and effort into working through the rooms in your house, you will reap the benefits of decluttering your home.
 While decluttering can feel overwhelming initially, the payout is worth it in the end.

 After starting on my journey to simplify and declutter my home and my life years ago, I came to understand that it would be a continual pursuit.

 Through the decluttering process, I’ve learned many lessons and have discovered some amazing decluttering benefits along the way.
-Here are seven of my favorites.
+Here are eight of my favorites.

 Systematically decluttering your home causes you to face your past purchasing decisions.
 Some of the feelings that come up with that such as guilt and regret can lead people to hold on to their clutter.

 As I worked through those thoughts and feelings and learned to let go, I also became much more careful about shopping.
 It was no longer something to do to pass the time.